slviajero/tinybasic/IoTBasic/MANUAL.md

 @T(8): direct bytewise access to the clocks registers.
 On a DS1307 the addresses from 8 onwards are the NVRAM memory.
 On DS3231 and DS3232 these are the clock internal registers for alarm followed by the memory on DS3232.

-Real time clock support is now built-in.
+Real time clock support for I2C is now built-in.
 No external library is used for this.
+For STM32 and Ardunio MKR the clock and low power libraries are automatically used by BASIC.

+For systems without a hardware clock ARDUINORTCEMULATION can be activated in hardware-ardunio.h.
+It uses millis() to emulate a Unix style real time clock.

 ## Special systems and hardware components